artemkv/artemkv.github.io/tcpip.md

     - *Source Address*, like 192.168.0.7
     - *Destination Address*, like 192.168.0.5
     - *Header Checksum*
-    - *Protocol:* simply put, TCP or UDP? (can also be other like ICMP, but not something high level like HTTP)
+    - *Protocol:* simply put, TCP or UDP? (can also be some other like ICMP, but not something high level like HTTP)
     - *TTL (time to live):* specifies how long the datagram is allowed to live on the network, in router hops.
 Each router decrements the value of the TTL field (reduces it by one) prior to transmitting it.
 If the TTL field drops to zero, the datagram is assumed to have taken too long a route and is discarded.

 #### IP Datagram Fragmentation